Valeryo145/P-Generator-/README.md

-# Password-Generator
+# JS-Password-Generator

-This JavaScript Challenge requires to create an application that an employee can use to generate a random password based on criteria they've selected.
+This JavaScript Challenge is made to create an application that an employee can use to generate a random password based on criteria they've selected.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code.
 It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.

-## User Story
+## User-Story

 AS AN employee with access to sensitive data
 I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security

-## Acceptance Criteria
+## Acceptance-Criteria

 GIVEN I need a new, secure password
 WHEN I click the button to generate a password
 THEN I am presented with a series of prompts for password criteria